TDM Marketing

 Marketing involves determining consumer needs and preferences, creating appropriate products, providing useful information about products to consumers, and promoting their use.
 Public knowledge and attitudes have a major effect on travel behavior, so marketing is an important component of TDM implementation.

 Marketing is more than simply advertising to promote a product or activity.
 It is an ongoing dialogue between producers and consumers.
+It involves Change Management, that is an effort to change the way problems are defined and solutions evaluated.
 The most effective TDM Marketing programs involve a variety of partners within a community, including public officials, community organizations and individuals who support transportation alternatives.

 Below are specific TDM marketing activities: